Purpose of the MIS:

 There are several staff members ready to help answer your questions.
 Please contact any of the following staff members based on your needs:

-- Ken Tubbs, Director of Assessment at Ken.Tubbs@Delts.org – General Questions, Overview of MIS, Fraternity Use of Data and Reports
+- Alex Kennedy, Director of Education and Experience at Alex.Kennedy@Delts.org – General Questions, Overview of MIS, Fraternity Use of Data and Reports

 - Shannon DeSplinter, Administrative Assistant at Shannon.DeSplinter@Delts.org – Update Email, Access to Survey Link, Chapter Completion Percent Update, Incentive Packages